gabrieldansereau/ms_downscaling_metawebs/README.md

 inter-ecoregion and within-ecoregion variation are lower for network than for species ([@Fig:ecoregion_lcbd]).
 Additionally, higher values for network LCBD also indicate that most ecoregions can hold ecologically unique sites.

+When to use the method we presented here will depend on the availability of interaction data or existing metawebs and on the intent to incorporate interaction variability, as well as ecoregion-level variability.
+In systems where in situ interaction and network data are available, the approach put forward by @Gravel2019BriElt achieves a similar purpose as we attempted here, but is more rigourous and allows modelling the effect of the environment on the interactions.
+Without such data, establishing or predicting the metaweb should be the first step towards producing localized predictions [@Strydom2022PreMet].
+Well-documented binary metawebs such as the European tetrapod metaweb could be partly be combined with our approach if used with probabilistic SDMs and summarized by ecoregions (as they would only lack an initial probabilistic metaweb, but would still obtain a more probabilistic output).
+Our approach will essentially differ from previous attempts in how it perceives uncertainty and variability.
+For instance, rare interactions should not be over-represented [@Poisot2016StrPro] and should have lesser effects over computed network measures.
+Summarizing results by ecoregion allows showing variation within and between ecologically-meaningful biogeographic boundaries [@Martins2022GloReg], which as our results showed is not constant across space and can help identify contrasting diversity hotspots.

 \newpage